survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 There are a couple of package authoring-related techniques that are good to know.
 You can set up webpack to generate a UMD build.
 You can also exclude certain dependencies out of your bundle.

-To make it easier to consume your packages, you can also generate a Node.js friendly versions.
-This technique can be improved further by setting up a script to generate a Node.js friendly version.
+To make it easier to consume your packages, you can also generate a Node friendly versions.
+This technique can be improved further by setting up a specific script.

 ### Setting Up UMD